If you have some clutter to confront, and you need to hang in there for the long haul, it can really help to have some support and structure.

 I’ll give you access to posted assignments.
 You’ll be encouraged to send me brief reflections and questions as you work your way through them.
 I’ll respond to your messages a minimum of twice a week, usually more, with encouragements, reflections, guidance, and additional resources.
 Throughout the week you are welcome to email me any questions you have about the assignments and I will respond in a timely way.
 You can send these easily right from the assignment posts.

 This is a helpful option for those who may feel more private about their process but still want some support and guidance.
 There is no need to coordinate with other people’s schedules or put time and energy into reading and responding to other people’s posts.
 You get to start when you’re ready, linger and deepen with parts of the course that are especially relevant, and skip or move quickly through assignments that don’t feel useful or timely.
 This format also allows for unpredictable situations that may throw off your schedule.
 And because you have unlimited access to the material, you can return later to sections you skipped or want to repeat.

 What makes you a helpful guide for this territory?

 Great question.
 My kind of guidance is not for those who really want a professional organizer, a home decorator, or a drill sergeant.
 I bring to this course:

 - A belief in expressive writing as a tool for addressing clutter of the head and heart, supported by my training and experience as a certified journal therapist, my years of training journal facilitators, and my lifelong experience as a journal keeper.

-- A gentle approach, a respect for pacing, and an understanding of the transition process, honed through my twenty-two years as a licensed psychotherapist in private practice.
+- A gentle approach, a respect for pacing, and an understanding of the transition process, honed through my many years as a licensed psychotherapist in private practice.

-- Years of studying how to affect positive shifts in our inner lives, our behaviors, and our environments and belongings, deepened through two decades as a clutter coach and instructor.
+- Years of studying how to affect positive shifts in our inner lives, our behaviors, and our environments and belongings, deepened through more than two decades as a clutter coach and instructor.